+'''

-netstat -tunpevaW | grep -i 3307 0 0 127.0.0.1:3307 0.0.0.0: LISTEN 106 tcp sudo systemctl edit apache2
+netstat -tunpevaW | grep -i 3307

+0 127.0.0.1:3307

+LISTEN

+0

+0.0.0.0:

+106

+416022

+1730/mysqld

+tcp

+'''

 Systemd files

 Many packages ship service unit files for interacting with Systemd.
 Unit files allow packages to define background tasks, initialization behavior, and interactions with the operating system.
 The files, or symlinks of them, will automatically be placed in the /lib/systemd/system/ directory.
 Likewise, the files can also show up in /etc/systemd/system.
 If these are edited manually they can cause major issues when updating or even running in general.